 - Should either of the parties go bankrupt, be in liquidation, receivership or be unable to meet its financial obligations for any other reason, the other party is entitled to withdraw from the agreement by notifying thereof to the first party, without prejudice to any other rights or possible remedies.
 Should the aforementioned apply to the customer and the supplier does not withdraw from the agreement, the supplier shall provide the customer with the Performance according to the Contractual documents only to the extent of part of the Performance paid by the customer in advance.

 - The party which breach of agreement led to the withdrawal is obliged to pay the withdrawing party, on the basis of the invoice issued by the withdrawing party, within fourteen (14) days as of the receipt of such invoice, the costs incurred as a direct consequence of the withdrawal, up to the total amount of 10 % of the price of Performance from which the party withdraws.
 The limitation specified in the previous sentence shall not apply to already ordered non-cancellable sub-supplies of third parties (or their non-cancellable parts) ordered by the supplier for Performance according to relevant Contractual documents.
 In the event that the supplier withdraws from the agreement, the customer is obliged to pay the price or corresponding part thereof for Performance provided by the supplier until the moment of withdrawal from the agreement.
-The relevant provisions of the Civil Code shall apply to the withdrawal from the agreement with the view that it is not possible to withdraw from the partial Performances that have already been accepted by the customer in accordance with Article VI. above.
+It is not possible to withdraw from the partial Performances that have already been accepted by the customer in accordance with Article VI. above.

 - Unless otherwise stated in the Contractual documents, each party may terminate the Support services with a 6- month notice period, that commences on the first day of the month following receipt of the notice by the other Party.